strimzi/proposals/009-strimzi-ui.md

 By maintaining and enforcing a thin view layer, this should not stop other view layers being designed, implemented and contributed in other frameworks, such as [PatternFly](https://www.patternfly.org/v4/) or [Material](https://material.io/) for example.

+I would also suggest the use of TypeScript for this UI.
+TypeScript (vs regular JavaScript) is better fit for larger UI code bases, by enforcing typing and structure definition.
+The main benefit of this is the early detection of potential bugs in code early at 'compile' rather than runtime - e.g a function being called with an unexpected type.
+In addition, given this typing and structure, IDEs can then use this to enable easier navigation of the codebase (eg jump to implementation, type-ahead support).
+Secondly, it introduces a number of more typical programming language constructs, such as generics and interfaces, which will make the code base more approachable to those who have not worked with a UI previously.
+The main benefit to the Strimzi-ui however will be the ability to use (and enforce) shared data structures across view layer implementations, enabling the easy addition and contribution of other view layer implementations.

 I would also suggest using Express as a server for this UI.
 This is due to its small footprint, modularity and available 3rd party modules, such as [helmet for http security](https://helmetjs.github.io/), [Passport.js for authentication and authorization support](http://www.passportjs.org/) or [the graphql and express-graphql modules for GraphQL server support](https://graphql.org/graphql-js/running-an-express-graphql-server/).

-This UI would also be provided with a full set of supporting elements - such as end to end tests, automation (examples of which are [in this section](#a-ui-repository-and-ways-of-working-in-the-repository)) to manage common tasks, and documentation around implementation approach, UI best practise and so on.
+This UI would also be provided with a full set of supporting elements - such as end to end tests, automation (examples of which are [in this section](#a-ui-repository-and-ways-of-working-in-the-repository)) to manage common tasks, and documentation around implementation approach, UI best practice and so on.

 The below shows how these pieces could integrate.